cameraui/docs/cameras/live-view.md

 ## Streaming modes

-camera.ui can stream live video in a few ways.
-You set the mode per camera in its [settings](/cameras/settings), where a new camera starts on **Auto**.
+You set the streaming mode per camera in its [settings](/cameras/settings), where a new camera starts on **Auto**.
 The player also has a button to switch between WebRTC and MSE while you watch.

 - **Auto** starts WebRTC and MSE together and keeps whichever connects first, so a network that blocks WebRTC still gets a picture.
 When the camera's codec cannot travel over WebRTC it goes straight to MSE.
-The simplest choice.
 - **WebRTC** gives the lowest latency.
 - **MSE** is a broadly compatible fallback.
 - **webrtc/tcp** sends WebRTC over TCP only.
 Pick it in the camera settings if some networks block the ports WebRTC normally uses.
 It is not available from the player button.